Legal Clinic: "Law in Sport”

 · Others: Aleksander Čeferin (president of UEFA), prof. dr. Jernej Letnar Černič (professor at European law Faculty Ljubljana), mag.
 Siniša Mitrović (tax consultant)

-· Foreign lecturers: Alexander Engelhard (Law firm Arnecke, Sibeth, Dabelstein), Dr. David McArdle (University of Stirling), Angelo Rigopoulos (UEFA).
+· Foreign lecturers: Alexander Engelhard (Law firm Arnecke, Sibeth, Dabelstein), Dr. David McArdle (University of Stirling), Angelo Rigopoulos (UEFA), William McAuliffe (UEFA).

 After the theoretical part we encourage the students to participate in the last and final act of the clinic.
 We try to provide internships that would satisfy as many different wishes and interest.
 Since the early beginnings we are proud to say that our students help and enrich their legal minds by participation in working processes of following mentor organisations: